Dell Networking: PowerConnect 8100

-The PCT8100 series is a "multi-layer" switch which can be used as either a "pure" layer-2 ethernet-switch or as a "layer-3" switch with extensive IP routing functions.
+The PCT8100 series is a "multi-layer" switch which can be used as either a "pure" layer-2 Ethernet switch or as a "layer-3" switch with extensive IP routing functions.
 Most routing is done in hardware and can be done at (near) wire-speed.
-Management can be done via the "out-of-band" ethernet interface or "in-band" by connecting to one of the vlan-ip addresses.
+Management can be done via the "out-of-band" Ethernet interface or "in-band" by connecting to one of the vlan-ip addresses.
 Management is possible via HTTP(s), telnet, SSH or even serial console cable.

-Up to 6 units in the 8100 series can be stacked to form one logical switch and any type of interface (10Gb or 40Gb, fiber-optical, or UTP copper) can be used for stacking.
-Similar to the rack-switches PCT7000 and PCT8024 series the switch offers an out-of-band fast-ethernet port for management as well as a serial console connection, required for initial configuration.
+Up to 6 units in the 8100 series can be stacked to form one logical switch and any type of interface (10 Gb or 40 Gb, fiber-optical, or UTP copper) can be used for stacking.
+Similar to the rack-switches PCT7000 and PCT8024 series the switch offers an out-of-band Fast-Ethernet port for management as well as a serial console connection, required for initial configuration.
 The switch is built around the Broadcom Trident+ ASIC: the same ASIC as can be found in Cisco Nexus 5000 switches or Force10 models.
 The PowerConnect 8100 is initially released with firmware 5.0 of the switch-firmware which offers the same features as the PowerConnect 7000 and 8024 rack-switches and the different M-series Ethernet switches.

 The underlying operating system of the PCT8100 is based on Linux 2.6 where all other 'Broadcom powered' PowerConnects run on VxWorks.